Coiot/cbr-main/src/albums/episode2.md

     the Cylinder has ever seen.
 I guess frozen oceans are all the rage at the moment.
     The Evenks already know this land well, and are instead settling it, founding Vanavara with another settler headed further west.
-We see plenty of new denouncements or friendships announced in the sidebar — if you want to know the juicy details, you’ll have to watch the video footage, which you should be able to find in the main Reddit post.</p>"
+We see plenty of new denouncements or friendships announced in the sidebar—if you want to know the juicy details, you’ll have to watch the video footage, which you should be able to find in the main Reddit post.</p>"
 - scene_number: "43"